Colorado vs. Arizona NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Colorado has combined with its opponents to score more than 45.5 points only twice this year.
+- Colorado and its opponents have combined for 46.5 points only twice this year.

-- Arizona has combined with its opponents to score more than 45.5 points in three of five games this season.
+- Arizona's games have gone over 46.5 points in three of five chances this season.

-- Saturday's total is 14.9 points higher than the combined 30.6 PPG average of the two teams.
+- Saturday's over/under is 15.9 points higher than the combined 30.6 PPG average of the two teams.

-- These two squads surrender a combined 55.4 points per game, 9.9 more than this contest's over/under.
+- The 55.4 points per game these two squads have allowed to opponents this season are 8.9 more than the 46.5 total in this contest.

-- Buffaloes games this season feature an average total of 48.9 points, a number 3.4 points higher than Saturday's over/under.
+- The Buffaloes and their opponents have scored an average of 48.9 points per game in 2021, 2.4 more than Saturday's total.

-- In 2021, games involving the Wildcats have averaged a total of 54.6 points, 9.1 more than the set total in this contest.
+- The 54.6 PPG average total in Wildcats games this season is 8.1 points more than this game's over/under.

 Colorado Stats and Trends

-- Thus far this season Colorado has one win against the spread.
+- So far this season Colorado has one win against the spread.

-- Colorado's games this year have gone over the point total one time in four opportunities (25%).
+- Colorado's games this year have hit the over one time in four opportunities (25%).

 - Find the latest spread and moneyline odds for Colorado at SISportsbook.